|

 British Government saved £500 million

-Plain English has saved the
+Plain English has saved the British

-British Government about £500 million in the
+Government about £500 million in the last 20 years.

-- Preston City Council web site
+- Preston City Council

-British Citizenship - New Application Form
+British Citizenship - New Application Form saved

-saved 20,000 hours a year
+20,000 hours a year

-In 1983, the UK Home Office
+In 1983, the UK Home Office produced

-produced a new clear English application for
+a new plain English application for British Citizenship

-British Citizenship that takes people 15 minutes
+that takes people 15 minutes less to complete than

-less to complete than the old one.
-This saved
+the old one.
+This saved the public 20,000 hours

-the public 20,000 hours a year.
+a year.

-Department of Health and Social Security
+Department of Health and Social Security saved

-saved £1.5 million a year
+£1.5 million a year

-The Department of Health and
+The Department of Health and Social

-Social Security introduced plain language
+Security introduced plain language application forms

-the Department about £25,000 to develop and test
+£25,000 to develop and test the forms, but they

-time per year.
+saved £1,500,000 in staff time per year.

 GEC saves up to $375,000 a year per customer

-At GEC, a new manual in clear
+At GEC, a new manual in plain English

-support calls, GEC estimates that it saves
+estimates that it saves between $22,000 and $375,000

-business customer who uses the new manual.
+a year for each business customer who uses the new

 - "Technical Communication"